VanshSharma14/vim-loader/README.md

 # vim-loader
 ### Purpose

-Vim-loader is created for those who are trying to transition from using an IDE to VSCode.
+Vim-loader is created for those who are trying to transition from using an IDE like VSCode to Vim.
 I recently transitioned to being a vim only coder recently and the experience is immaculate.
 The program sets up vim for the user in a way where they can get started on vim within seconds.
 Note: A few plugins are currently not working well with the script and I'm working on fixing that issue

 ---